TVA in Georgia

 - In Georgia, TVA owns and operates two hydroelectric dams with a combined generation capacity of 30 megawatts.
 The dams are Blue Ridge in Fannin County and Nottely in Union County.

-- TVA owns or maintains 22 substations and switchyards and 449 miles of transmission line in Georgia.
+- TVA owns or maintains 22 substations and/or switchyards and 449 miles of transmission line in Georgia.

 Land and Water Stewardship